wp-plugins/ajax-event-calendar/readme.txt

 == Description ==

 A fully localized Google/OSX hybrid interface which enables users (registered with the necessary access) to add, edit and delete events in a community calendar viewable by all blog visitors.
+The calendar can be added to a page or a post using the "[calendar]" shortcode.

 If you enjoy the use of this plugin please [rate it and confirm compatibility](http://wordpress.org/extend/plugins/ajax-event-calendar/)